mistalloc1/gmrs/doc/column-attributes.md

 - `:time`
 - `:past` - time, containing timestamps from the past
 - `:future` - time, containing timestamps from the future
+- `:needs-conv` - the column needs conversion from string to the indicated format